Trapper Grill at Signal Mountain Lodge: Dining With a View in Grand Teton National Park

 Blueberry Pancakes

-If none of these items mentioned so far float your boat, there is more to chose from.
-They have an extensive menu and everyone should be able to find something easily, including vegetarians, and gluten avoiders.
-They have the largest menu of gluten-free items in GTNP (more proof Trapper’s Grill gets it right…).
+If none of these items mentioned so far float your boat, there is more to choose from.
+They have an extensive menu, and everyone should be able to find something easily, including vegetarians and gluten-avoiders.
+They have the largest menu of gluten-free items in GTNP (more proof Trapper Grill gets it right…).
 One reviewer even called Trapper Grill “Celiac Heaven”.

 Service

 Also, this place is usually busy, especially during peak eating times.
-To avoid long waiting times to be seated, go earlier than peak hours.
+To avoid long wait times for seating, go earlier than peak hours.

 Sunset seen from Trapper Grill Deck at Signal Mountain Lodge